 Examinations for the MSTEP Program

-Multiple Subject Candidates can satisfy the basic skills requirement in one of four ways:
+1. Basic Skill Requirement - Multiple Subject Candidates can satisfy the basic skills requirement in one of the following ways and must be completed prior to admission:

 - California Basic Educational Skills Test (CBEST)